COINtoolbox/DRACULA/README.md

 It is very easy to prepare your environment to run the pipeline.
 It can be done in 2 steps:

-1. Get the nice functions we prepared.
+1.Get the nice functions we prepared.
 In the pipeline dir, do the command:

 	source SOURCE_ME